What foods should you avoid while taking metformin?

 Metformin is not only effective for treating diabetes, but it is also an effective weight loss drug.
 However, you want to avoid certain foods when taking it.
 Here are the food to avoid while taking metformin.

-At this point in your weight care journey, you’ve probably heard of metformin—and know that studies have found it effective for weight loss.
+At this point in your weight care journey, you’ve probably heard of metformin—and know that doctors prescribe it effectively off-label for weight loss.
 But, you may be questioning if there are any specific eating habits you should change or adhere to while taking it.
 Here’s where we come in—your Found health care provider can help educate you on foods to avoid while taking metformin, ways to eat a more nutritious diet, and any interactions that could occur.

 Here’s a little history: metformin’s been around for more than 60 years—it’s one of the most common diabetes medications in the world.
 And while the Food and Drug Administration (FDA) approved metformin to treat type 2 diabetes, it has also been proven effective in treating other diseases, including obesity and polycystic ovary syndrome (PCOS).
 There’s even research that suggests it may even reduce the risk of certain cancers.

 While metformin isn’t a cure for type 2 diabetes, it is an effective treatment.
-It’s used in diabetes management to lower blood glucose levels so the body can regulate insulin levels.
+It’s used in diabetes management to lower blood glucose levels and increase your body’s response to insulin so the body can better regulate blood glucose and insulin levels.
 Because of its ability to lower blood sugar levels, it can help as a weight management tool in your weight loss journey.

-For the most part, you're safe to eat most foods while taking metformin.
-However, there are some foods to avoid while taking metformin for various reasons.
+For the most part, most people report to eating most foods while taking metformin without issue.
+However, there are some foods they recommend you avoid while taking metformin for various reasons.
 We’ll highlight these foods below to help you enjoy the most success in your weight loss journey.

 Metformin helps limit blood glucose levels.
-Simple and refined carbs boost those blood sugar levels, which can increase weight gain and cause metformin not to work as well as it should.
-Foods like white bread, white pasta, and most chips, crackers, and cookies have little fiber and lots of sugar.
+Simple and refined carbs boost those blood sugar levels, which can increase weight gain and may cause metformin not to work as well as it should.
+The following foods often have little fiber and lots of sugar:.

 Look at labels, and steer clear of candy, soda, and super-sugary desserts as much as possible.
 Eating foods that raise your blood sugar won’t stop metformin from working, but it will make it more challenging for it to do its job, so these are some foods to avoid while taking metformin.